Here is your translated text in American English:

 Gamifying time tracking can be an innovative and motivating strategy to encourage accurate time recording.
 Here’s how to implement it:

-- Points and rewards system: set up a points and rewards system to reward team members who enter their time regularly and accurately.
+- Points and rewards system: set up a points and rewards system to reward team members who regularly and accurately enter their time.

-- Friendly competitions: organize friendly competitions within the team to encourage time recording.
+- Friendly competitions: organize friendly competitions within the team to encourage time capture.

-- Dashboards and rankings: use dashboards and rankings to make everyone's performance visible and create a spirit of healthy competition.
+- Dashboards and leaderboards: use dashboards and leaderboards to make everyone's performance visible and create a spirit of healthy competition.

-- Immediate feedback: make sure the system offers immediate feedback so that employees can see the positive consequences of their actions in real time.
+- immediate feedback: make sure the system offers immediate feedback so employees can see the positive consequences of their action in real time.

 By implementing these strategies, you’ll create an environment where capturing time is not only valued, but also encouraged and rewarded, contributing to a positive and productive corporate culture.